 });

-Webpack Configuration:
+Webpack setup:

 const HtmlWebpackPlugin = require('html-webpack-plugin');